JeffreyZhu2323/ml-projects/customer_churn_prediction/README.md

 - Convert numeric columns (`Monthly Charges`, `Total Charges`) to numeric
 - Handle `Total Charges` missing values when `Tenure Months == 0` by setting to 0 (new customers)
 - Encode binary features (Yes/No, Male/Female) to 0/1
+- Map `"No internet service"` / `"No phone service"` to 0 for relevant binary service columns
 - One-hot encode multiclass features with `drop_first=True`:
   - `Internet Service`, `Contract`, `Payment Method`
 - Standardize continuous features using **train mean/std only** (prevents leakage)